YRU: History

 In 2008 they released their first album Follow the Lights with seven tracks featuring "Song for Everyone" which was aired for over two years on the show Roboclip on SF zwei from the Swiss national channel Schweizer Fernsehen and also got showed on Swizz Mix on Viva.
 In 2009 they got voted to play at the famous Bierhübeli for the Waldbühne Contest of Gurtenfestival '09.
 Later that year YRU Daniel Dummermuth left the band but finished the recordings on the upcoming album and they found a new guitarist in Manuel Meier.
 In 2010 they released their first album Punkrock & Butterflies making its debut on iTunes.
 After the release, Christian Wenger left the band and Rafael Costa, a long-time friend of the band, replaced him.
 In 2016 the second album still a capitalist was released with David Diston on Guitar.
 Rafael Costa and David Diston left the band and were replaced with Alper Akçöltekin and Davide Vincifora who are playing on the third album New Beginning which was released in Spring 2019.
+The CD-Release-Party was held at :de:Gaskessel_(Jugendzentrum) Bern together with the Band "Modern Day Heroes".
+During the tour, Covid19 broke out and the band lost momentum.
+Davide Vincifora left the band early 2021, founding member and lead singer Stefan Caduff early 2022.
+Peter Ruzek a long time friend of the drummer was asked to join the band as Guitarist in Summer 2022.
+Alper Akçöltekin began to sing the lead vocals.
+After a shared gig at the Süri Air 2023 Sabrija Makolli was asked to join YRU as additional lead singer.
+Currently they are working on new songs with addition of Swiss German songs.